jdaeira/Udemy-Bash/README.md

 readonly : makes the variable unchangeable or unmodifiable logger : /var/log/syslog for Ubuntu
-OPTARG : contains the vatiable for the argument userdel - r : removes user and files in the home directory id -u : gets the USERID of the user.
+OPTARG : contains the vatiable for the argument userdel -r : removes user and files in the home directory id -u : gets the USERID of the user.
 Be careful removing a USERID lower than 1000 tar -cvf catvideos.tar catvideos : creates and archive of the catvidoes directory tar -tf catvideos.tar : can see what's inside the archive